Exploring the Rich History of Rye Whiskey in America: A Comprehensive Guide

 The Impact of Prohibition

-The Volstead Act of 192 dealt a severe blow to rye whiskey production, with distilleries across the country shutting down until the repeal in 1933.
+The Volstead Act (1919) enforced national Prohibition in the U.S., which ran from 1920 to 1933.
+During that period, legal distilling largely stopped, and many producers disappeared.
+Rye whiskey, which had been hugely popular before Prohibition, took a long time to regain mainstream attention.
 During this time, many crafts and distillation techniques were lost, and the art of maturing whiskey in barrels suffered a significant setback.
 The interruption in producing traditional whisky meant that an entire generation had little exposure to the rich diversity of American rye.

 Post-Prohibition Revival